Back to Blog

 A freak April ice storm hits Southern Ontario, out of the blue.
 Schools are closed, businesses grind to a halt and driving become treacherous.
 After a brief respite and clean-up, the weather turns again and the melting snow becomes sheets of ice, again.
 The result is an accident that creates a 16 km back-up on Highway 401 – the most travelled route for transport trucks in Canada.
 Cars and trucks are snarled for six hours and finally, drivers get to move forward, but at 8km/hr on the shoulder.

 Did your trailer full of pharmaceuticals get stuck in the traffic or did it make it through before the accident?
 What about the rest of your fleet headed the same direction?

-It’s hard enough managing a fleet without taking in account variables such as weather, traffic jams, breakdowns and other potential delays.
+It’s hard enough managing a fleet without taking into account variables such as weather, traffic jams, breakdowns, and other potential delays.
 More than ever before, it’s crucial to have accurate, reliable GPS tracking in place.